Sujal196/UPI-Transaction-Dashboard/README.md

 * **Step 2:** Opened **Power Query Editor** to perform data cleaning and validation.
 * **Step 3:** Enabled **Column Quality, Column Distribution, and Column Profile** to identify anomalies.
 * **Step 4:** Enabled **column profiling for the entire dataset** instead of the default sample rows.
-* **Step 5:** Corrected data types for fields such as Amount, Transaction Date, and Customer Age.
+* **Step 5:** Corrected data types for fields such as Amount, Transaction Date and Customer Age.
 * **Step 6:** Handled missing values and validated categorical fields like Payment Method and Device Type.
 * **Step 7:** Created a **Month-Year column** to enable time-based trend analysis.

 ## Data Modeling

 * **Step 8:** Structured the dataset in a **star schema format** for optimized reporting.
-* **Step 9:** Created calculated measures using **DAX** for core metrics such as Total Transactions, Total Amount, Success Rate, and Failure Rate.
+* **Step 9:** Created calculated measures using **DAX** for core metrics such as Total Transactions, Total Amount, Success Rate and Failure Rate.
 * **Step 10:** Implemented calculated fields for **Age Groups** (Young Adults, Adults, Elders) to support demographic analysis.
 * **Step 11:** Created a **sorting column for Month-Year** to ensure proper chronological ordering in time-based visuals.

 ## Visualization Development

 * **Step 12:** Designed a professional dashboard layout using a **consistent UI theme and color palette** aligned with digital payment branding.
-* **Step 13:** Added **KPI cards** to summarize total transactions, total transaction value, success rate, and failure rate.
+* **Step 13:** Added **KPI cards** to summarize total transactions, total transaction value, success rate and failure rate.
-* **Step 14:** Implemented **interactive slicers** to filter transactions by payment method, transaction status, device type, city, transaction type, and transaction date.
+* **Step 14:** Implemented **interactive slicers** to filter transactions by payment method, transaction status, device type, city, transaction type and transaction date.
 * **Step 15:** Created a **currency distribution pie chart** to analyze transaction value across multiple currencies.
 * **Step 16:** Developed a **line chart visualization** to compare total amount by payment method.
 * **Step 17:** Added a **donut chart** to analyze distribution between payment transfers and payments.